Making the best choice for your wedding photography by knowing what to Expect from Your Cancun Photographer on your Wedding Day

 Planning a destination wedding is not an easy task.
 And narrowing down your wedding vendors can be even more challenging.
 As you begin searching, knowing what to expect from your Cancun photographer should weigh strong when making a decision.
 There are certain expectations you should have and it should go beyond the website, portfolios and style of photography.

 For most people, their wedding day is the first time they’ve ever hired or been in front of a professional photographer’s camera.
 Being a newbie to the wedding market can sometimes leave you with your guard down.
 This can lead to accepting what is given or offered to you without having expectations.
 This is most commonly seen when using a resort photographer.
-You are trusting the judgement of your hotel coordinator when coordinator does not have your best interest in mind.
-They have to follow rules and offer the hotel services to maximize profits.
+You are trusting the judgement of your hotel coordinator when the coordinator does not have your best interest in mind.
+They have to follow rules and offer the hotel services to maximize hotel profit.
 So what does this mean for you?
 You are forced to pay outside vendor fees to bring in your own photographer.
-However, this may be the best decision and here’s why.
+However, hiring an outside photographer may be the best decision and here’s why.

 Why it is risky to hire a resort photographer

 There are many amazing, independent photographers in Cancun and the Riviera Maya as well as many large photography companies with hotel concessions that cater to hotel chains.
 These large companies usually work with unexperienced or first time photographers for their souvenir photography as well as their wedding photography.
 Their photographers are usually overloaded with monkey and iguana photos during the day then given a wedding later in the afternoon to shoot.
 Unless the resort has a dedicated wedding photographer, your photos may turn out less than average.
 And it’s understandable, a photographer that takes mass photos daily may not be fit or prepared for an event as important as a wedding.
 Independent photographers that cater to a certain amount of weddings per year will offer a more personable service.
 Here are some points to consider on what to expect from your Cancun wedding photographer.